Your todo list:

-This climb starts at a crescent moon finger crack (5-8-) that was pinned.
-After the crack move into arch and follow it left to gain (5-7) large platform to belay.
-You are now on the outside corner face of the east side of the dike.
-Do some trickery mantling moves through a solid block face until you can exit left onto another platform.
-Climb up to another platform and climb the pine tree on the right fifteen ft. enabling you to step off past a unclimbable ceiling.
-Friction (5-6) immediately onto the roof slab above this ceiling while the tree sways back and forth.
-After sustained friction slab is run up belay in tree ledges.
-Climb ledges and past trees to summit.
-Much loose rock was removed out of the arch on this first ascent.
+Climb to crescent moon finger crack (5-8-) that was pinned.
+Above the crack go to arch and follow it left to gain (5-7) large platform belay ledge.
+Go up switch backing up outside corner face.
+Do some trickery mantling moves through a solid block face and exit left onto another platform belay.
+Climb up to another platform and climb the pine tree on the right fifteen ft. enabling you to step off tree past a non climbable ceiling. while the tree sways back and forth friction (5-6) immediately onto the roof slab above this ceiling and boogie up sustained friction slab to belay on tree ledges.
+Climb ledges easy friction separated by trees ledges to summit.
+Much loose rock was removed out of the arch on the first ascent.

 trad rack and a couple of fixed pins.
 Walk off.